Our Top Picks

 Photo by User17298754 from Freepik

-How to Paint A Coffee Table: Techniques for Creating Special Effects
+How to Paint a Coffee Table: Techniques for Creating Special Effects

 Painting a coffee table is a fun DIY project that allows you to add your personal flair.
-To achieve effects that make your table truly unique, try some of these techniques:
+To achieve effects that make your table unique, try some of these techniques:

 Stenciling